animeshon/docs/docs/welcome.md

 <br />
 <br />

-This documentation whill provide explainations, tutorials and examples to use and integrate the `foundation toolset and services` provided to help the Japanese Multimedia Community developing new *fantastic*, *smart* and *lovable* applications and/or *platform*.
+This documentation whill provide explainations, tutorials and examples to use and integrate the `fooundation toolset and services` provided to help the Japanese Multimedia Community developing new *fantastic*, *smart* and *lovable* applications and/or *platform*.

-The foundation toolset Animeshon plans to create and provide aims to answer some question that are currently difficult to answer.
+The fooundation toolset Animeshon plans to create and provide aims to answer some question that are currently difficult to answer.

 * I found this image / meme, which content is it?
 * Are there other content of this franchise?
 Maybe on different multimedia support?